 The Achievements page shows you how often you use the app, how many words you’ve learned, how many captions you’ve learned from the videos, and your points.

-A Review Of FluentU’s Content
+A Look at FluentU’s Content

 The main part of the app is the content.
 FluentU has a large library of videos, audio, and flashcards for each language.
 With each piece of content, you have a transcript, a translation, and a list of important vocabulary and phrases.

 A lot of the videos seem to be commercials and advertisements, movie trailers, music videos, or short snippets of videos taken from TV shows or other programs.
 Overall, there’s a wide selection.
-You can sort the content by level (beginner to advanced), different topics like business, culture, politics, and society.
+You can sort the content by level (beginner to advanced), and different topics like business, culture, politics, and society.
 The formats consist of commercials, how-to videos, interviews, music videos, news, trailers, and more.

 The Language Learning Process with FluentU